Skip to content

 What Triggers A Dream

-Session stop hookWhen a non-dream session stops and has a workspace ID, AGH queues a dream check for that workspace.
+Session stop hookWhen a non-dream session stops in a known workspace, AGH queues a dream check for that workspace_id.

 GateDefaultBehavior